 Brigham, Eugene F. and Ehrhardt, Michael.
-Financial Management: Theory and Practice, 13th Edition.
-(2010) Thomson/Southwestern
+Financial Management: Theory and Practice, 14th Edition.
+(2014) Thomson/Southwestern.
+Earlier editions of this course text are acceptable for students to use.

 Overview

 The course covers the finance cycle in an organization from its inception to operations and possible mergers and reorganizations.
 Finance is concerned with determining value - what is something worth, and how one makes the best decisions for increasing value.
 So this course builds from financial accounting, which uses historical data.
 Problems of financing an organization, maintaining liquidity and profitability, and making investment and capital budget decisions are discussed in-depth.